Required Elements of an RI Medical Malpractice Case

 - Wrongful death

-If you suffered injuries from medical malpractice in Rhode Island, contact our team of experienced medical malpractice lawyers at Kirshenbaum & Kirshenbaum.
-To schedule a free, no-obligation consultation, contact us online, or call our office at 401-946-3200.
+If you feel you've been subjected to medical malpractice, you need to speak with an experienced medical malpractice lawyer as soon as possible.
+Please contact us online or call our Warwick office directly at 401.946.3200 to schedule your free consultation.
 We help medical malpractice victims in Providence, Warwick, and all areas of Rhode Island.